-AIG Life had an extremely successful year in 2017, writing £52.2m of new business premiums and generating IFRS pre-tax profits of £23.3m, including £4.5m of investment income.
-In addition, the Company successfully launched a major partnership with Royal Bank of Scotland.

-AlG Life continues to apply industry leading measures to enhance its capital deployment and finished the year with a capital ratio of 226%.
-This follows the turbulent 2016 in which the bond markets registered a significant shock as a result of the outcome of the EU referendum resulted in AlG Life implementing a number of industry first capital management solutions.
+AIG Life had a successful year in 2018, writing £77.8m of new business premiums (a 49% increase on 2017) resulting in an 11% share of the individual protection market.
+The Company generated UK GAAP pre-tax profits of £33.9m, including £5.3m of investment income.
+In addition, the Company successfully completed the acquisition of Ellipse, a group protection provider and launched a major partnership with Neilson Financial Services.
+AIG Life continues to apply industry leading measures to enhance its capital deployment and finished the year with a capital ratio of 223%.

 Section B provides information on the Company's system of governance.
+This structure has four levels consisting of the Board, Board Committees, Executive Committees and Management Committees & Sub-Committees.
 The Company continues to align its management and governance structure to proactively respond to business and regulatory needs.

 Section C provides information on the Company's risk profile over its Insurance Risk, Market Risk, Credit Risk, Liquidity Risk and Operational Risk.
+Mortality and morbidity risk are largely reinsured meaning the key risks faced are lapse risk, interest rate risk and expense risk.
 This section further provides an overview for each of these five risks, outlining their risk components, measures used to assess risks, risk concentration, risk mitigation techniques and the process for monitoring these risk mitigation techniques.